Mitsumete Knight

-Mitsumete Knight (みつめてナイト, Mitsumete Naito) is a dating sim and role-playing game developed by Konami and Red Company and published by Konami.
+is a dating sim and role-playing game developed by Konami and Red Company and published by Konami.
 It was released in 1998 for the PlayStation.
 The characters of the game were designed by Hideyuki Takenami who had previously taken part in designs for Sakura Wars, and specifically, enemy designs for Sakura Wars 2: Thou Shalt Not Die.
 The game itself was modified from Tokimeki Memorial: Forever with You, with improvements including an expanded area to display backgrounds and larger characters, but the gameplay between the two series varies in many areas.

 Story

 The player takes on the role of a mercenary from the east travelling to the kingdom of Dolphan, modelled after middle-ages Europe.
 He has been hired to aid the war fought by the country, which will last throughout the following three years of the game, where the player will meet a number of the different characters and develop a relationship with them.

 At the end of the third year and the end of the war, Dolphan issues an order for all foreigners within the country borders to be expelled, marking a sudden departure for the player.
 If the player had developed a fruitful relationship with one of the girls, she would meet the player and leave the country with the player's character (with exceptions to certain characters).